mozilla/home-snippets-server/README.md

     * `python manage.py test homesnippets -lnose.homesnippets -a\!TODO`
         * This skips tests that may intentionally fail because they represent in-progress features.

+### Force-refresh about:home

+The following bookmarklet may help in forcing about:home to reload snippets from your server:

+    javascript:void(function%20()%20%7BlocalStorage%5B'snippets-last-update'%5D%20%3D%200%3B%20localStorage%5B'snippets'%5D%20%3D%20null%3B%20window.location.reload()%7D())

+This code clears the timestamp of the last snippet update, along with the content of the last update.

 ## Deployment

 * Follow the steps for development, but use the vendor library and use Schematic migrations.